PrincetonCS-UCA/intro-lab-website/content/blog/head-team-responsibilities.md

 **During the semester:**

+- Create a direct channel of communication between the Head Team and the COS Introductory teaching faculty on Slack to ask questions pertaining to course specifics
 - make announcements to students and Intro Lab TAs
-  - when is the lab close for breaks
+  - when is the lab closed for breaks
   - when the lab closes for the term (Dean's Date)
   - when running a satisfaction survey
   - when job applications open up